Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 What Was the Whiskey Rebellion?

+What started as a tax in 1791 led to the Western Insurrection, or better known as the Whiskey Rebellion of 1794, when protesters used violence and intimidation to prevent federal officials from collecting.
 The Whiskey Rebellion was an armed insurrection against a tax imposed by the federal government on distilled spirits, which, in 18th century America, basically meant whiskey.
 It took place in Western Pennsylvania, near Pittsburgh, between 1791 and 1794.

 The tax that had everyone up in arms was known as “The Whiskey Tax,” and it was charged to producers based on how much whiskey they made.

 It was as controversial as it was because it was the first time the newly-formed US government imposed a tax on a domestic good.
-And since the people the tax hurt the most were many of the same people who had just fought a war to prevent a far-off government from imposing taxes on them, the stage was set for a showdown.
+And since the people the tax hurt the most were many of the same people who had just fought a war to prevent a far-off government from imposing excise taxes on them, the stage was set for a showdown.

 Due to its unfair treatment towards small producers, much of the American West resisted the Whiskey Tax, but the people of Western Pennsylvania took things further and forced President George Washington to respond.